pyhn/phishi-watchi/README.md

 ## Disclaimer!

-While this project and code is publicly available, it will be difficult for otheres to run as it requires set up in google cloud.
+While this project and code is publicly available, it will be difficult for others to run as it requires set up in google cloud.
 Only a few selected email accounts have been authorized to use this application.
 A run through and demo of this application will be available below.

+## Demo